aliascash/alias-wallet-archive/README.md

 To check all dependencies and install missing ones on **Debian or Ubuntu**:

-    apt install build-essential libssl1.0-dev libevent-dev libseccomp-dev libcap-dev libboost-all-dev pkg-config apt install libqt4-dev libqtwebkit-dev  # only if building the GUI wallet
+    apt install build-essential libssl1.0-dev libevent-dev libseccomp-dev libcap-dev libboost-all-dev pkg-config apt install qtbase5-dev libqt5webkit5-dev  # only if building the GUI wallet

 To check all dependencies and install missing ones on **Arch Linux**:

-    pacman -S --needed base-devel openssl-1.0 libevent libseccomp libcap boost pacman -S --needed qt4  # only if building the GUI wallet
+    pacman -S --needed base-devel openssl-1.0 libevent libseccomp libcap boost pacman -S --needed qt5  # only if building the GUI wallet
-    # you will also need qtwebkit, which is in AUR. this example uses the pacaur helper:
-    pacaur -S --needed qtwebkit-bin  # only if building the GUI wallet

 To check all dependencies and install missing ones on **macOS** (this uses the [Homebrew](https://brew.sh/) package manager; if you use something else then adjust the commands accordingly):